 Cardiac Care Services at Hamilton Medical Center

-Hamilton Medical Center provides the following services:
+Hamilton Medical Center provides the following cardiac services:

-- Heart Catheterization: To determine if there are any blockages in a patient’s heart, Hamilton’s cardiologists perform a diagnostic heart catheterization, also called a coronary angiography.
+- Heart Catheterization: To determine if there are any blockages in a patient’s heart, Hamilton’s cardiologists perform a diagnostic heart catheterization, also called coronary angiography.
 This test is performed by inserting a special type of dye through a catheter into the heart.
 Through the use of this dye and a certain type of X-ray device in the catheterization lab, cardiologists are able to determine if and exactly where there are blockages in the heart.

 - Radial Artery Catheterization: Heart catheterizations can also be performed through the wrist, allowing for faster recovery times.
 Patients who undergo these radial catheterizations are able to sit up, walk, and eat immediately after the procedure.